David wen avatar

 David Wen

 Entrepreneur, software developer, management consultant.
-He was once pulled over on his bike.
+He once biked 200km for cancer research.